ali-vosoughi/AVVA/README.md

 ## Welcome

 The official GitHub repository for the Audio-Video Vector Alignment (AVVA) project will be hosted at [https://github.com/microsoft/avva_audio_video_vector_alignment](https://github.com/microsoft/avva_audio_video_vector_alignment).
 The repository is currently under review by the Microsoft Open Source Committee and will be publicly released upon approval.
-Temporary files for ICASSP reviewers are included.
+Temporary files for reviewers are included.

 ## About AVVA